DwMichael/AWS-hooks_riverpod-Streaming-App-Flutter/README.md

-# Streaming-App-Flutter
+Streaming-App-Flutter
-Streaming App that is clone of apps like Netflix/Disney+/Amazon Prime

-Its use AWS as Database service.
-App use newest Riverpod with hooks packaged.
-We use REST API from TMDB to fetch news movies to our app.

-App let you watch, download your favourite move/serial/TV show
+This is a streaming app that is a clone of apps like Netflix/Disney+/Amazon Prime.
+It uses AWS as Database service and the newest Riverpod with hooks packaged.
+The app also uses REST API from TMDB to fetch new movies to the app.
+The app lets you watch and download your favorite movies, serials and TV shows.

+The app has a Home Page, Search Page, Detail Page and Download Page.
+You can sign in using AWS Amplify.